-Like many people I enjoy my quite time to recharge the batteries especially if I had been on calls.
+Like many people I enjoy my quiet time to recharge the batteries especially if I have been on calls all day.

 I initially found the covid 19 situation quite exhausting with all the constant Zoom calls however I’ve been adjusting like many of you have too.

 One of the other things that many of us are guilty of is to over analyse and then procrastinate by accident.

 We naturally set ourselves high expectations and because we like to reflect on things are very likely to go back and keep making changes to things.

 So if we miss a deadline it’s not because we weren’t fully committed it’s probably because we wanted to get it 100% perfect.

 If something isn’t done to the standard we have set for ourselves that’s when you might hear a voice in your mind telling you that you should have done more or were not good enough.